-What Is Human Resources?
+What Does it Mean to Study Human Resources?

 Attracting the most qualified employees and matching them to the jobs for which they are best suited (and then keeping them) is important for the success of any organization.
 Conversely, reducing redundancy or removing workers who are no longer working towards corporate goals is also an important function in human resources management.